alexbbt/ha-moen-smart-faucet/README.md

-# Moen Smart Faucet Integration for Home Assistant
+# Moen Smart Water Integration for Home Assistant

-This is an **unofficial** Home Assistant integration for Moen Smart Faucets (U by Moen).
-It allows you to control your smart faucet through Home Assistant using the official Moen cloud API.
+This is an **unofficial** Home Assistant integration for Moen Smart Water Network devices.
+It allows you to control your smart faucet through Home Assistant using the reverse engineered official Moen cloud API.

 ## ⚠️ Important Notes